sshark/thrillingbytes/Looking at A Monad Through An Example.md

 [^1]: Scala 3 is experimenting with the exception checking using the [`CanThrow`](https://docs.scala-lang.org/scala3/reference/experimental/canthrow.html) capabilities.

 ## The Better Answer, Use An Effect
 Effect is not side effect.
 Effect in this context is like a *container* or a container with some capabilities.
 Simple container like `Opton` is a list with the maximum capacity of 1 element or empty.
 With this `Option` effect we can let the caller know the the function execution status.
-The is a success or
+The function can return `Some` or None to indicate success or failure.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzY1OTEyMzEsLTIxMTg0NDQ4MTZdfQ
+eyJoaXN0b3J5IjpbLTEwMjcyMjI3MDMsLTIxMTg0NDQ4MTZdfQ
 ==
 -->